veluat/dual-counter/README.md

 ### Key Features:
 + **Counter Functionality:**
-  + Users can increment, decrement, and reset the counter.
+  + Users can set the initial and maximum value of the counter, and then increment, decrement, and reset the counter.
   + The counter's value is displayed on the screen.
   + Users can also switch from a dual-monitor setup to an integrated one.
 + **State Management:**